Artist Statement Editing Services

 Whether to go to art school is a tough decision, there so many factors to be considered.
 This video discusses whether art school is the right fit for you, and what are the most important considerations.
 Explained are the primary advantages are of attending art school, as well as the many challenges that come with […]

-Finally, the real test of the strength of your portfolio is attending a local National Portfolio Day event, where representatives from art schools and colleges with art programs across the United States are available to critique your portfolio in person.
-If you’re really serious about being accepted into a high caliber undergraduate art program, this is […]
+Table of Contents The real test of the strength of your portfolio is attending a local National Portfolio Day event, where representatives from art schools and colleges with art programs across the United States are available to critique your portfolio in person.
+If you’re really serious about being accepted into a high caliber undergraduate art program, […]

 Art Major in College vs. Art School